-Hard Red Winter Wheat (KW) Trading Strategy (Backtest And Futures Example)
+Hard Red Winter Wheat Trading Strategy

-A Hard Red Winter Wheat trading strategy refers to the methodologies and techniques you can use to trade Hard Red Winter Wheat futures contracts profitably.
+Hard Red Winter Wheat trading strategy refers to the methodologies and techniques you can use to trade Hard Red Winter Wheat futures contracts profitably.
 Hard Red Winter (HRW) wheat futures are contracts to receive or deliver the specified quantity of HRW wheat on a future date, at a pre-agreed price.
 The contract trades on the CME Globex platform and is settled by the physical delivery of the specified quantity and quality of HRW wheat.

 In this post, we answer some questions about the Hard Red Winter Wheat (KW) futures trading strategy.
 To show you how you potentially can make money in the futures contract, we make a backtest of a potential strategy.